-Service dogs are allowed in every place that is opened to public visits.
+Service dogs are allowed in every place that is open to public visits.
 They can accompany their owners to grocery stores, restaurants, hotels, schools, parks, and other public areas.
-Remember, workers at the establishment you are visiting cannot demand a doctor’s letter, note, a document that confirms the person’s disability, training certificate, or any other type of documents.
+Remember, workers at the establishment you are visiting cannot demand a doctor’s letter, note, or document that confirms the person’s disability, training certificate, or any other type of document.
 In addition, they also cannot ask to demonstrate how exactly a service dog helps its owner.
 This information is strictly personal!

 The only two questions that can be asked are:

 Note that those questions can be asked only if it is appropriate and disability is not apparent.
 E.g., if a service dog is guiding a blind person, it would be rude to talk about their service dog with them.

 According to the ADA, people may qualify for a service dog due to a mental or physical disability.
 However, not all conditions can be classified as ones that require the assistance of a specifically trained animal, and thus it’s better to check out the list of all the issues before picking up a service dog.

 List of Physical Disabilities That Qualify for a Service Dog

 Specially-trained service animals can assist in performing various tasks for their handlers, in this way, making their routine more manageable.
 Duties may vary based on a person’s needs – from opening the doors and guiding the owner to bringing pills and water when needed.
 Overall, people may need a service animal because of any of the following conditions: